 However it would also be a mistake for environmental theorists and ecologists to conflate the power of consumers to address green problems in the market.
 It is also imperative that our accounts of prescribing change do not stop at theories of how we ought to shop.
 Powerful though these practices may be, the structural challenges facing environmental initiatives are far greater than my or my neighbor’s inclination to clean my counter with vinegar and a rag as opposed to disposable, individually packaged, non-biodegradable Clorox wipes™.

-The labeling of products as green and rating systems such as GoodGuide which can help consumers determine which products are the best aligned with green values are valuable assets to facilitating change and consumption patters on an individual level.
+The labeling of products as green and rating systems such as GoodGuide which can help consumers determine which products are the best aligned with green values are valuable assets to facilitating change and consumption patterns on an individual level.
 The development and incorporation of an independent standard of responsible production practices and other measures of green qualities would be an ideal addition to these rating systems.
 Though the development of this standard has been an ongoing project in the field of ethics, the difficulty of formulating this ideal should not stop us from pursuing it with the expectation that it will evolve and improve over time.
 Similarly, measuring company practices against this standard is likely to be very challenging and in many cases impossible, but few things in the world remain stagnant and the expectation that transparency will not increase with regards to production should not be counted among them.

 Consumption is just one impediment to the dismantling of unjust social and harmful environmental practices, providing ourselves and each other perspective on the structural challenges that create and reinforce systems of inequality and pollution are essential for moving forward.
 But to implement some of the most effective practices, we need to evaluate our understanding of freedom.
 One that is not simply a matter of choice, able to be funneled into an economic system, but as something compatible with action.